 HB 1032 would allow damages for emotional distress in discrimination cases where the plaintiff is a person with a disability.
 It would also allow the court to award attorneys' fees - but just to the prevailing plaintiff in a case.
 CCI believes that it would be more equitable to allow the court to award attorneys' fees to the prevailing party - either the plaintiff or the defendant.
 Doing so would help protect a county against frivolous lawsuits.
-CCI met with the sponsor and other stakeholders to discuss the bill and some proposed amendments.
-The bill will be heard in the House Judiciary Committee on Wednesday, Feb.
-22 at 1:30 p.m.
+CCI has met with the sponsor and other stakeholders to discuss the bill and proposed amendments.
+The bill is still awaiting a hearing in the House Judiciary Committee.